0xF48/intui/README.md

 # intui
 ----
-react ui component library for web based apps.

-development in progress
+an amazing collection of preact ui components for web based applications. visit http://intui.lerp.io to view the demo and documentation page along with code examples.